 Yes.
 You can review your kid’s contacts in your account settings by tapping the gear icon in the top right corner of your chat screen.
 Under “Other family & friends,” select a contact, and you’ll see who they are connected to in your household.
 To remove them from your kid’s contacts, tap the “Manage” button next to your kid’s avatar and select “Remove contact.”
 The contact won’t be notified and neither will your kid.

-With Kinzoo, you can exchange text messages, stickers, videos, pictures and audio with your contacts.
+With Kinzoo, you can exchange text messages, stickers, GIFs, videos, pictures and audio with your contacts.
 You can also share the original artwork you create in Doodles and Drawn Together.

 Because we’re a private platform for kids, Kinzoo complies with The Children’s Online Privacy Protection Act (COPPA)—which is considered one of the most stringent legislations for children’s safety online.
 Under these rules, it’s not possible to embed content or links from outside of the app.
 You can still copy and paste URL text into your chats, but unlike some other messaging platforms, they won’t be clickable hyperlinks or show previews.